averagewagon/cEDH-Decklist-Database/_includes/markdown/tables/competitive.md

+Please check out our new Brewer's Corner tab (located under sections at the top right).
+Before getting onto the database, lists are now initially accepted under Brewer's Corner entries.
+So if you are interested on where the new commanders are-- most of them are under the Brewer's Corner! <br>

+---

 These decks are categorized as "Competitive", meaning they meet the following requirements
 - Decks that are intended for competitive and follow the minimum power guidelines in "About the DDB".
 - No joke decks, decks must be intended for competitive play.